+Note The new AC-input power supplies, which are included with this upgrade, do not ship with new AC-input power cords.

-- Step 1 Hold the supply as shown in Figure 6 and slide it into the power supply bay.
-Push the supply all the way into the chassis until the sides are flush against the chassis frame.
-To prevent damaging the backplane connector, do not jam the power supply into the bay. - Step 2 Use the large slotted screwdriver to tighten the captive screw that secures the power supply to the chassis frame.
-(See Figure 5.) - Step 3 Reconnect the power cable to the power receptacle on the power supply. - Step 4 After the AC power cable is reconnected, reconnect the power cable at the power source but do not turn ON power to the new power supply. - Step 5 If you are replacing both power supplies, repeat Steps 1 through 3 for the second power supply.
+- Step 4 After the AC power cable is reconnected, reconnect the power cable at the power source but do not turn ON power to the new power supply. - Step 5 If you are replacing both power supplies, repeat Steps 1 through 3 for the second power supply.

-This completes the power supply replacement procedure.
+This completes the installation procedure for the new power supplies.

-Proceed to the following section "Checking the Installation" to apply power and check the installation.
+Proceed to the following section "Checking the New Power Supply Installation" to apply power and check the installation.

-Checking the Installation
+Checking the New Power Supply Installation

-To complete the installation, turn the power supply on and observe its LEDs to verify that it is operating properly.
+To complete the installation, turn each power supply on and observe its LEDs to verify that it is operating properly.

-- Step 1 Review the descriptions of the power supply LEDs on page 4. - Step 2 Check the following components to make sure they are secure: - Each power supply is inserted all the way into its bay, and the captive installation screw is tightened. - All power supply cables are attached to the power receptacles and secured with their spring clips. - At the AC power-source end of the power cable, the cables are securely attached to the AC power, the source power is within the range indicated on the power supply. - When two supplies are present, the second cable is connected to a separate AC power source if possible. - Step 3 Remove the tape (that you applied earlier) from the circuit breaker switch handle and restore power by moving the circuit breaker handle to the ON position. - Step 4 Turn the power supply ON (|) by turning the switch clockwise one-quarter turn.
+- Step 1 Review the descriptions of the power supply LEDs on page 7. - Step 2 Check the following components to make sure they are secure: - Each power supply is inserted all the way into its bay, and the captive installation screw is tightened. - All power supply cables are attached to the power receptacles and secured with their spring clips. - At the AC power-source end of the power cable, the cables are securely attached to the AC power, the source power is within the range indicated on the power supply. - When two supplies are present, the second cable is connected to a separate AC power source if possible. - Step 3 Remove the tape (that you applied earlier) from the circuit breaker switch handle and restore power by moving the circuit breaker handle to the ON position. - Step 4 Turn the power supply ON (|) by turning the switch clockwise one-quarter turn.
 The AC OK LED and the fan OK LED will go on and stay on.
 No other LEDs should go on.